AlkindiX/packager/README.md

 ## For Developers

 You can easily put this file location into your build project.
 So after successful build, packager will absolutely will work and you can also view the output.
 I always use this program for many projects in visual studio and it worked fine

+## Fully support in command line

+You can use the command line to configure the project easily using easy command line arguments